mtnygard/simulant-example/README.md

 This depends on Datomic Free.
 With a minor change to project.clj, it will work with Datomic Pro as well.

+Everything interesting is under the `simtest` directory.
+You should cd into it right away.

 # Walkthrough

 1. Start Datomic with          `scripts/start-transactor.sh`